Mounaimchakroun/Mounaimchakroun/README.md

 ***Hi,*** 🐢

-- **I am currently a third-year computer engineering student at the UPC.**
+- **I am currently a third-year computer engineering student at the FIB UPC.**
 - **Computer science and hardware design and development enthusiast.**
 - **Currently learning RISC-V.**
 - **My dream is to work as a microprocessor designer.**